lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 | --- | --- |
 |[<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim)  We logged in to mtl.how/sim and reviewed the "i" information in the Model Diagram and Experiments section.| [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim)  We will tell a systems story about the team's top priority using the Model Diagram in the sim UI. |

-## Done and Do

-Last session we uploaded the team data file and logged in to mtl.how/sim.
-We chose the _____ module to work in and we checked out the main page of the sim UI, especially focusing on the Team Data Table in the Experiments section.
-We started recording questions and more in the Text section.

-Were you able to log in to your individual world and look at the “i” information in the Model Diagram and Experiments section?
-What did you find?
-Do you have any questions?

-Today we will tell a systems story about the team’s top priority using the Model Diagram in the sim UI.

 <!-- Learning Objectives Icon -->
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/we_decided_learning_objectives.png" height = "90" width = "90" style ="display: inline-block"/>